63rd Street lines: Service history

 In May 1997, 63rd Street Shuttle service via the IND Sixth Avenue Line replaced F service during late nights.
-Between February 22, 1998, and May 22, 1999, service between the Sixth Avenue Line and the 63rd Street Line was suspended because of construction on the IND Line.
+Between February 22, 1998, and May 22, 1999, service between the Sixth Avenue Line and the 63rd Street Line was suspended because of construction on the IND tracks.
 B and Q trains were cut back to 57th Street, and the late night shuttle suspended.
-During this time, a different shuttle provided full-time service between 21st Street–Queensbridge and the BMT Broadway Line; for instance, in 1995, this shuttle switched between the IND and BMT Lines west of Lexington Avenue station.
+During this time, a different shuttle provided full-time service between 21st Street–Queensbridge and 34th Street-Herald Square via the BMT Broadway Line; for instance, in 1995, this shuttle switched between the IND and BMT Lines west of Lexington Avenue station.
 On May 22, 1999, the B and Q returned to 21st Street–Queensbridge.

 On July 22, 2001, the north side tracks of the Manhattan Bridge, which served the Sixth Avenue Line, closed.
 B and Q service on the IND 63rd Street Line was replaced with a full-time shuttle via the Sixth Avenue Line.
 On December 16, 2001, the 63rd Street Connector to the IND Queens Boulevard Line officially opened, and the F was rerouted to serve the IND Line at all times, replacing the shuttle and assuming its current service pattern.

 On January 1, 2017, the first phase of the Second Avenue Subway opened, extending the Q (now running via the BMT Broadway Line), and some rush-hour N short turn trips, along the BMT 63rd Street Line.
 The Q and N then turned north to connect to the Second Avenue Subway, terminating at 96th Street.
 Before the Second Avenue Subway opened in 2017, the BMT line was generally not used for passenger service, except for detours due to emergencies or construction on other lines (including the aforementioned periods in 1995 and 1998).
 Because the line was not used in regular service from 1989 to 2016, it was not shown on the official subway map, except in 1995 and 1998.
 Prior to 2011, these tracks were also used to store train sets outside of rush hour.